faelys/pashage/README.md

 Flags:
 - `-e` or `--echo`: read a single line once without manipulating the standard input
-- `-m` or `--multiline`: an arbitrary amount of lines from the standard input, without trying to manipulate the console, until the end of input or a blank line is entered
+- `-m` or `--multiline`: read an arbitrary amount of lines from the standard input, without trying to manipulate the console, until the end of input or a blank line is entered
 - `-f` or `--force`: overwrite an existing secret without asking